facebook/react/docs/docs/lifting-state-up.md

 }
 ```

 If several components need access to the same state, it is a sign that the state should be lifted up to their closest common ancestor instead.
-In our case this is the `Calculator`.
+In our case, this is the `Calculator`.
 We will store the current `value` and `scale` in its state.

 We could have stored the value of both inputs but it turns out to be unnecessary.
 It is enough to store the value of the most recently changed input, and the scale that it represents.
 We can then infer the value of the other input based on the current `value` and `scale` alone.